 Dualities Two great continents intertwined on the world’s stage.
 And two larger than life characters determined in their separate ways to tell their stories.
 Chen Chang-Jin – the wildly successful Chinese billionaire working to utilize Africa’s vast natural resources in ways that would be benefit his homeland and raise his profile in the process.
 Achol Madut Yek – one of the poorest of the poor, trekking from south Sudan, through Darfur, and into Chad, in a journey that will captivate the eyes of the world and cause it to see the strength and potential of Africa and its people in a new light.
 Dualities is ultimately a story about humanity – its scope, its inequities, its potential – and how the welfare of its most vulnerable members is often more vital than commonly acknowledged.
 You can order the hardback version here, the paperback here, or the ebook here.

 Community Engagement “Citizens might well accept this new way of doing government if they actually had a say in the process, or even some kind of direct access to politicians themselves.
 It’s not to be, sadly, and instead we have information without humanity, communication without meaning, and disenchantment without end.
 In such days where the customer is always right, this is hardly going to end well” – from the book.
 These studies explore the two imposing challenges facing our community life – the loss of the grassroots connection within the political order, and the growing lethargy among average citizens to do anything about it.
+We can’t change our world without changing ourselves – something that democratic citizenship is supposed to achieve.

 A Place For Us London, Ontario is a city in transition and no choices seem easy.
 One thing is certain: cobbling things together in a traditional fashion is no longer sufficient for the global, national and local challenges confronting us.
 A Place For Us considers our present challenges and how we might face them through a unified exercise of bringing politics and citizenship together.
 A bound copy of the book can be purchased through Amazon.com here, or you can download it as an eBook or as an audio book free of charge below.